mhardcastle/ddf-pipeline/docs/manual.md

 * utils: should be on your PYTHONPATH after `init.sh`
 * examples: contains example configuration files
 * docs: contains documentation, including this file
-* torque: some examples of how to use ddf-pipeline via torque
 * misc: miscellaneous useful files

 ## what it does